-Fountains on the Lee Clarion University campus in Cleveland, Tennessee are historically prone to vandalism.
-One particular event in August 2010 cost the university $1,000 in materials alone to drain the fountain, clean all surfaces, chemically remove the suds and flush the pipes, not to mention add important chemicals back in to prevent algae growth and keep the water crystal clear.
+Fountains on the Lee Clarion University campus in Cleveland, Tennessee, are historically prone to vandalism.
+One particular event in August 2010 cost the university $1,000 in materials alone.
+It was necessary to drain the fountain, clean all surfaces, chemically remove the suds, and flush the pipes.
+Plus, important chemicals needed to be added back in to prevent algae growth and keep the water crystal clear.

-More recently in July 2014, a soaped fountain in Eau Claire, Wisconsin kept city workers busy for days cleaning up the mess.
-Crews had to clean out the whole fountain, backwash the filters, rinse, wash and repeat multiple times before all the soap was cleared out of the system.
+In July 2014, a soaped fountain in Eau Claire, Wisconsin, kept city workers busy for days cleaning up the mess.
+Crews had to clean out the whole fountain, backwash the filters, rinse, wash, and repeat multiple times before all the soap was cleared out of the system.
 It took hours of manpower and several days before the fountain was back up and running.

 - Drain and rinse the fountain: Get as much soap out of the water as you can by draining it completely.
+Not all fountains are the same size, so if it’s a large fountain, you may want to use a wet/dry vac to drain the water completely.
+Note: unplug the pump to prevent the pump’s motor from burning out.
 Refill it and drain it again to rinse more suds from the fountain.